QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void setTurbinePosition_at_num(double x, double y, double z, double rotx, double roty, double rotz, int num = 0)`

 	This function sets the turbine tower bottom x, y and z position [m], and xrot, yrot zrot rotation [deg].
 It can be called before *initializeSimulation()* if the turbine position should be offset initially or during the simulation loop if it should be changed dynamically, for example during cosimulation with a hydrodynamics software that models the floater.

-:code:`void getTowerBottomLoads_at_num(double *loads, int num)`

-	This function can be used to obtain the loads at the bottom of the tower.
-The main purpose of this is to be used in conjunction with the *setTurbinePosition_at_num()* function for force/position cosimilation with a hydrodynamics solver that is modeling the floater.

 :code:`void setControlVars_at_num(double *vars, int num = 0)`